theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: The float version of the input array
   :rtype: Array

-.. py:function:: ConvertToIntArray(array i_arrValues, variable o_blnSuccessfullyConverted)
+.. ven:function:: ConvertToIntArray(array i_arrValues, variable o_blnSuccessfullyConverted)

   This function converts the input array to one with integer values.
 If it is not possible to convert one or more values of the input array, the output will be false and the output array will be empty.
 Cannot interact with strings, will round any floats to the nearest integer.